cronon/raccoon/README.md

 raccoon
 =======

-trying into resposible layout with grunt, sass and jade
+trying into responsible layout with grunt, sass and jade